Meet Me In Historic St. Louis Tour - Oct. 2011

 B. The C.S.P.S. held both their 50th anniversary celebration and their 13th convention in St. Louis on August 1-4, 1904, during the Fair.
 A total of 57 delegates arrived in St. Louis representing various lodges.
 Approximately 5,000 Czechs were in attendance.
 The C.S.P.S. sponsored Czech Day at the Fair on Saturday, August 6, 1904.

-C. Sokol St. Louis hosted an international slet which was held on August 4-7, 1904, during the Fair.
+C. Sokol St. Louis hosted a national slet which was held on August 4-7, 1904, during the Fair.
 Their activities were held in Lemp Park (located in south St. Louis near Bohemian Hill).
 However, their exhibition on Saturday, August 6 (Czech Day), was held on the World’s Fair grounds in Forest Park.
 Approximately 500 men and 200 young ladies participated in the gymnastics program.

 D. The first Convention of all Slavic Journalists in America was held on September 20-23, 1904, during the Fair.
 Attending the conference were Slovaks, Poles, Czechs (both local and European), Croatians; Bulgarians; and Ruthenians (of Galicia, Hungary and Ukraine).
 Two groups, the Serbs and the Slovenians, could not attend, but they sent their agenda.
 Hynek Dostal, the editor of the Czech Catholic newspaper published at St. John Nepomuk Church, was elected the chairman of the convention.